Kubectl Plugin

 option to follow:

-kubectl cnpg report cluster cluster-example -f
+kubectl cnpg report cluster CLUSTER -f

 Using --tail